Phoenix1504e/Phoenix1504e/README.md

 # 💫 About Me:
-🔭 I’m currently working on a website<br>🌱 I’m currently learning Java Fullstack
+🔭 I’m currently working on a website<br>🌱 I’m currently learning machine learning in python

 ## 🌐 Socials: